 Can Guinea Pigs Eat Oyster Mushrooms?

 Oyster mushrooms are whitish with a creamy texture.
+They’re rich in protein, vitamins, minerals, fiber, and antioxidants like selenium.

 Can Guinea Pigs Eat Chinese Mushrooms?

-They contain very low vitamin C so they are not of much nutritional value to guinea pigs.
+These mushrooms contain very low vitamin C, so they don’t offer much nutritional value to guinea pigs.
+They also contain zinc and magnesium, so it’s best to steer clear of them.

 Can Guinea Pigs Eat Mushroom Soups?